 - Freezer: you can freeze cooked, seasoned taco meat!
 Make sure it is completely cooled, then transfer to freezer bags and freeze flat.
 Store frozen for up to 3 months.

-- To reheat: you can reheat in the microwave, or else transfer to a saucepan and add a touch of water or even tomato sauce.
+- To reheat: you can reheat in the microwave, or else transfer to a saucepan and add a touch of water or even tomato sauce or salsa.
 Heat over medium, stirring occasionally, until warmed through.

 - To make taco meat ahead of time, cook according to directions, let the meat cool to room temperature.
 Add taco meat to a freezer ziplock bag (store enough for your family for one meal to avoid leftovers)